omab/django-social-auth/doc/configuration.rst

     AuthMissingParameter    - A needed parameter to continue the process was missing, usually raised by the services that need some POST data like myOpenID
+    AuthAlreadyAssociated   - A different user has already associated the social account that the current user is trying to associate.

   These are a subclass of ``ValueError`` to keep backward compatibility.